nrfconnect/Asset-Tracker-Template/docs/common/tooling_troubleshooting.md

   dump_uart  : Dump stored traces to UART.
 ```

-To capture traces:
+Complete the following to capture traces:

 1. Connect to the device using a serial terminal.
-2. Start capturing traces in the [Cellular Monitor](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop) application on UART 1 or call the following nRF Util command:
+1. Start capturing traces using the [Cellular Monitor app](https://docs.nordicsemi.com/bundle/nrf-connect-cellularmonitor/page/index.html) on UART 1 or call the following nRF Util command:

     ```bash
     nrfutil trace lte --input-serialport /dev/tty.usbmodemxxxxxx --output-raw raw-file.bin
     ```

-3. Execute the dump command:
+1. Execute the dump command:

     ```bash
     uart:~$ modem_trace stop
     uart:~$ modem_trace dump_uart
     ```

-4. When the traces have been captured they can be converted to PCAP in [Cellular Monitor](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop) for analysis.
+1. When the traces have been captured, they can be converted to PCAP in the Cellular Monitor app for analysis.

 ### Application logs and modem traces over RTT - Parallel capture